agmoss/graphql-request/README.md

 #### Why do I have to install `graphql`?

-`graphql-request` uses methods exposed by the `graphql` package to handle some internal logic.
-On top of that, for TypeScript users, some types are used from the `graphql` package to provide better typings.
+You don't!
+However, by using this package you forgo the benefit of using `gql` from `graphql-tag` and all the benefits of graphql validation.

 #### Do I need to wrap my GraphQL documents inside the `gql` template exported by `graphql-request`?